 Welcome to North Hill or Bre Gledh, as it was in the Cornish tongue

-Please note:
+Please note

 The North Hill Local History Group (2012-2023) has ceased to function.
-This website will continue to be published until the funds held by the group have been exhausted or until it can longer be maintained.
+This website will continue to be published until the funds held by the group have been exhausted or until it can no longer be maintained.
 Updates may be made on an infrequent and irregular basis, and unannounced.
 Click for more information on the current status.

 An Introduction to North Hill, Cornwall